TABLE OF CONTENTS

-Running a small business involves a significant amount of paperwork, including obtaining any licenses and permits your state requires.
-Simply put, a small business license enables you to legally carry on the affairs of your business in the state where you hold it.
-What you need will vary depending on the activity of your business, your location and other specific governmental regulations.
+A small business license enables you to legally carry on the affairs of your business in the state where you hold it.
+What you need will vary depending on your business’s activity, location and other specific governmental regulations.

 What Kind of Business License Do I Need?

-The kind of business license you need depends on the type of small business you have and where it’s located.
+The kind of business license you need depends on the type of small business you have and its location.
 Certain operations require a combination of state and federal licenses.

-The first step in determining what kind of license you need is to see if any of your business activities are regulated under a federal agency.
-If your business falls under any of the following categories, you may need to acquire special federal licensing.
+You should first determine if any of your business activities are regulated under a federal agency.
+If your business falls under any of the following categories, you might need to acquire special federal licensing.

 Brewing, selling, importing or wholesaling alcoholic beverages falls under special licensing rules from the Alcohol and Tobacco Tax and Trade Bureau and your local liquor control board.